GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Evaluation

 \section{Evaluation}

-Since we currently lack suitable evaluation benchmarks in Swedish for generative language models -- and since our model is also trained on English data -- we use the English-language Language Model Evaluation Harness \cite{eval-harness} to benchmark our models.
+Since we currently lack suitable evaluation benchmarks for generative language models in the North Germanic languages, we use language modeling perplexity on a set of held-out data to compare our models.
+We use character length normalization \cite{cotterell-etal-2018-languages,Mie2016Can} rather than token length for calculating perplexity formula, since token length favours tokenizers that use more tokens per sentence.
+We thus calculate perplexity as:

+Table \ref{tab:char_perplexity} shows the perplexity scores for GPT-SW3 in comparison with GPT-NeoX (20B) and the recent Falcon models (1B, 7B and 40B) which have been trained on a small amount of Swedish data (1B tokens).
+It is obvious, and perhaps not very surprising, that GPT-SW3 reach the lowest language modeling perplexity on Swedish, Danish and Norwegian data, and that larger models reach lower perplexity.

+The fact that GPT-SW3 has been trained on English data, and seems to perform well w.r.t.~language modeling perplexity, suggests that we can also take advantage of the English-language Language Model Evaluation Harness \cite{eval-harness} to benchmark our models.
 The LM Evaluation Harness framework contains a large number (200+) of different evaluation tasks.
-We select a small subset of these to benchmark our models (ANLI, WSC, HellaSwag, Winogrande, SciQ, PIQA, ARC, OpenBookQA, HeadQA, LogiQA, and PROST).

-Tables \ref{tab:lm_harness_nlp_0shot} and \ref{tab:lm_harness_nlp_5shot} shows the results of our models in a 0-shot (Table \ref{tab:lm_harness_nlp_0shot}) and 5-shot (Table \ref{tab:lm_harness_nlp_5shot}) setting.
+We select a small subset of these to benchmark our models (ANLI, WSC, HellaSwag, Winogrande, PIQA, ARC, OpenBookQA, and HeadQA).
+Table \ref{tab:lm_harness_nlp_0shot} shows the results of GPT-SW3 in a 0-shot setting (left side of the table) and 5-shot setting (right side of the table).
 Unsurprisingly, the larger models perform better, with the 40B model performing best overall.

-Note that the 20B-instruct model reaches competitive performance, sometimes even outperforming the 40B model, despite only being half its size.
-This clearly demonstrates the benefit of finetuning models on instruction data.
+Table \ref{tab:lm_harness_instruct_comparison_nlp} shows a comparison between two of our base models and their respective instruction-tuned variants in both 0-shot and 5-shot setting.
+The general tendency is (perhaps unsurprisingly) that instruction-tuning is beneficial for the models when applied to the LM Harness tasks.
+The 6.7B instruction-tuned model even outperforms the 20B base model on average on LM Harness, and the 20B instruction-tuned version approaches the performance of the 40B model.